bullet-db/bullet-db.github.io/docs/backend/spark-architecture.md

 ```

 * Write a [custom receiver](https://spark.apache.org/docs/latest/streaming-custom-receivers.html) to receive data from any arbitrary data source beyond the ones for which it has built-in support (that is, beyond Flume, Kafka, Kinesis, files, sockets, etc.).
 See [example](https://github.com/bullet-db/bullet-db.github.io/tree/src/examples/spark/src/main/scala/com/yahoo/bullet/spark/examples).

+To use DSL, you can enable it by providing the `bullet.spark.dsl.data.producer.enable: true` and configuring the various DSL parameters.

 After receiving your data, you can do any transformations like joins or type conversions in your implementation before emitting to the Filter Streaming stage.